Pennsylvania

 FY2021 (enacted)

-On February 6, Pennsylvania Governor Josh Shapiro proposed his budget for fiscal 2025.
-The proposal calls for total operating expenditures from all funds of $125.3 billion (a 6.1 percent increase compared to fiscal 2024).
-This includes $48.3 billion in general fund spending (an 8.4 percent increase compared to fiscal 2024).
-The budget is based on a beginning balance of $7.1 billion and forecasted general fund revenue of $46.3 billion after tax changes but before refunds (a 2.2 percent increase over revised estimates for fiscal 2024).
-After tax refunds, general fund revenue for fiscal 2025 is estimated at $44.8 billion.
-After accounting for a transfer to the Budget Stabilization Reserve Fund (the state’s rainy day fund), the general fund ending balance is projected at $3.45 billion.
-With a rainy day fund balance projected at $7.55 billion, the state’s total ending balance in the governor’s budget for fiscal 2025 is estimated at $11.0 billion.
+On February 4, Pennsylvania Governor Josh Shapiro released his fiscal 2026 budget recommendation.
+The proposal calls for total operating expenditures from all funds of $133.7 billion (a 5.3 percent increase compared to fiscal 2025).
+This includes $51.5 billion in general fund spending (a 7.5 percent increase compared to fiscal 2025).
+The budget is based on a beginning balance of $2.9 billion and forecasted general fund revenue of $46.6 billion after tax changes and refunds (a 5.8 percent increase over revised estimates for fiscal 2025).
+The budget also recommends a transfer from the Budget Stabilization Reserve Fund (the state’s rainy day fund) into the general fund of $1.6 billion.
+After this withdrawal, the state projects the reserve fund to have an ending balance of $6.4 billion in fiscal 2026.

 Proposed Budget Highlights